Info for Academic Job-Seekers

 The University of Chicago Law School encourages graduates and students to consider careers in law teaching and provides a range of resources and services designed for the individual interested in the academic marketplace.
 In the Law School's experience candidates for academic jobs increase their chances of success in the market by working with the Law School's faculty and staff.

 Professor Brian Leiter has created an extensive handbook of information on the academic job market which you can begin reading here.

 If you are a University of Chicago Law School alumnus/a and are considering a career in law teaching now or in the near future, please contact one of the following University of Chicago Law School faculty members:

 - Brian Leiter, Karl N. Llewellyn Professor of Jurisprudence and Chair, Law Teaching: Placement of Graduates Committee

 - Douglas G. Baird, Harry A. Bigelow Distinguished Service Professor of Law. phone: 773-702-9571

 - Lisa Bernstein, Wilson-Dickinson Professor of Law and Co-Director, Institute for Civil Justice. phone: 773-834-2881

 We strongly encourage you to contact one of these faculty members as soon as you begin your preparation for the academic job search, and especially before submitting your paperwork to AALS.

-We also organize a workshop on preparing for the law teaching market, which is held in the summer each year.
-The 2014 conference is currently being planned.
+We also organize an annual workshop on preparing for the law teaching market.
+The next conference is currently scheduled for June 4, 2014.
 If you are interested in attending, please contact one of the committee members.

 Information and Advice for Persons Interested in Teaching Law